emonhoque/show-tracker-v2/README.md

 - 🔐 **Password-protected access** - Simple shared password with show/hide toggle
 - 📅 **Show management** - Add, edit, and delete shows with intuitive time picker
 - ✅ **Smart RSVP system** - Going/Maybe/Not Going for upcoming, I was there!/Clear for past shows
+- 🔍 **Advanced filtering** - Filter shows by status and people with smart AND logic for multiple selections
 - 📱 **Progressive Web App** - Installable on mobile and desktop devices with scroll-to-top
 - 🕐 **Smart time picker** - Starts at 3 PM, cycles to 2 PM (realistic show times)
 - 📊 **Intelligent sorting** - Next show first (upcoming), newest first (past)